RetroDECK/ES-DE/INSTALL.md

 By default all controller input (keyboard and controller button presses) will be logged when the --debug flag has been passed.
 To disable the input logging, the setting DebugSkipInputLogging kan be set to false in the es_settings.xml file.
 There is no menu entry to change this as it's intended for developers and not for end users.

 ## Portable installation on Windows

+_As there is a preconfigured portable release available for Windows, this section is mostly relevant for understanding how the setup works, as well as to provide information on how to make customizations._

 It's possible to easily create a portable installation of ES-DE on Windows, for example to place on a USB memory stick.